thdgm/lab1-git-race/description.md

 ## Building the app

-For building it you only have to use the tool `gradelw`, for listing all the options use the tasks command.
+For building it you only have to use the tool `gradlew`, for listing all the options use the tasks command.

 On the list you will see two important commands: `build` and `bootRun`, the first for building and the other for running the aplication.